coffebar/dotfiles/README.md

 ```

 ### Neovim plugins and dependencies
 Run this script to sync Neovim config from this repo.
-It can be used separately.
+It can be used separately on Arch systems.
 ```bash
 sh -c "$(wget -O- https://raw.githubusercontent.com/coffebar/dotfiles/master/fetch-nvim-conf.sh)"
 ```